 - Preheat oven to 350 degrees Fahrenheit and line a half baking sheet with parchment paper.

-- In a large mixing bowl stir together the dry ingredients (oats, oat flour, baking powder, cinnamon and salt) until well combined.
-Add the wet ingredients (maple syrup, melted coconut oil and vanilla) and stir to combine well.
+- In a large mixing bowl stir together the dry ingredients (oats, oat flour, baking soda, cinnamon and salt) until well combined.
+Add the wet ingredients (maple syrup, melted coconut oil and vanilla) and use a hand mixer to combine well.
+Add the flaxseed + water mixture and use the hand mixer again to combine.
 Fold in the raisins until evenly distributed.

 - Bake for 8 minutes until edges are light golden brown.
 The center of the cookies will still be very soft.

-- Remove from oven and let the cookies rest on the baking sheet for 10 minutes before carefully moving to a cooling rack to completely cool.
+- Remove from oven and let the cookies rest on the baking sheet for 30 minutes before carefully moving to a cooling rack to completely cool.
+Alternatively, you can place the baking sheet in the freezer on a hot plate to cool them quicker.
 Enjoy once fully cooled or store in an airtight container in the refrigerator for up to five days.